Carer and Relative Support

 - Confidential agreement for who should be involved in care and decision making

 - If you are registered as a Carer then sign up for Emergency Respond Card with Lincolnshire County Council.
-This will provide details of what to do if you are not available to provide care.
+This will provide others with details of what to do if you are not available to give that information.

 - Register with your GP as a Carer.
 GP's hold a register of anyone who is caring for someone else.